ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/continuous_integration.md

 This ensures that changes do not break the existing, intended functionality of your code.
 However, it is easy to forget to run your tests at regular intervals.

-"Surely I can automate this too?"

-Absolutely!
 Automatic testing, amongst other quality assurance measures, can be triggered when you make changes to your remote version control repository.
 You can use these tools to ensure that all changes to a project are tested.
 Additionally, it allows others, who are reviewing your code, to see the results of your tests.